OCA/account-financial-tools/account_spread_contract/readme/USAGE.rst

 When generating an invoice from the contract, the spread table will be automatically created and linked to the respective invoice line.
+The spread date is the date from the next invoice date present in the contract.
+The period of the contract is copied to the spread.
+So if the contract is 3 months, it will also set the spread period to 3x1 months.